hashgraph/stablecoin-studio/custodialwalletutils/README.md

 The `__tests__/` directory contains the following test files:

 - `StrategyFactory.test.ts`: test file for the `StrategyFactory` class in the `custodialwalletutils` library.
-This test file is written in TypeScript and uses the Jest testing framework.
 The `StrategyFactory` class is part of the factory pattern implemented in the library.
 The factory pattern is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
 In this case, the `StrategyFactory` class provides a method for creating instances of different signature strategy classes.

   The `createSignatureStrategy` method of the `StrategyFactory` class takes a `strategyConfig` object as an argument and calls the `getSignatureStrategy` method on this object.
 The `getSignatureStrategy` method is expected to return an instance of a class that implements the `ISignatureStrategy` interface.